adyanth/cloudflare-operator/docs/getting-started.md

     kubectl get deployment k3s-cluster-tunnel -n cloudflare-operator-system
     ```

-## Sample Deployment and a Service to utilize the Tunnel
+## Sample Deployment, Service and TunnelBinding to utilize the Tunnel

 Deploy the below file using `kubectl apply -f sample.yaml` to run a [`whoami`](https://github.com/traefik/whoami) app and expose it to the internet using Cloudflare Tunnel.

 The name of the service and the domain of the ClusterTunnel is used to add the DNS record.
-In this case, `whoami.example.com` would be added.
+In this case, `whoami.example.com` and `whoami-2.example.com` would be added.

 ```yaml
 # sample.yaml